equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 ### `azureKeyVault`

-Azure Key vault secrets, keys and certificates can be used in Radix as secrets.
+Azure Key Vault secrets, keys and certificates can be used in Radix as secrets.
 Once configured, they are available in Radix application component replicas as environment variables and files content.

 ```yaml
 secretRefs: